7 Free book writing apps to help you be more creative and productive

 Related reading: Is The Free Hemingway Editor The Right Choice For You?

 5. Bibisco (Free)

-Bibisco is open source software specially designed for writing a novel.
+Bibisco is open source software.
+It is specifically designed for writing a novel.

-It has all the elements you will need including character development and tracking, chapter and scene organisation and note tracking.
+It has all the elements you will need.
+These include character development and tracking.
+There are chapter and scene organisation as well as note-taking.

 Everything you need to write a novel in one free software package.
 Bibisco is available for Mac, Windows and Linux.